the Northern Utah WebSDR server(s)

-This WebSDR server is located at a site near Corinne, Utah, at a site
+This WebSDR server is located near Corinne, Utah, at a site

 east of the Golden Spike National Historic site where, in 1869,